AasthaMehtaTech/Elemento/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: 'BUG #NAME'
+title: 'Bug in #name_err_functionality'
-labels: bug, needs triage, just opened
+labels: bug, just opened, needs triage
 assignees: ''

 ---

 **Type of issue**
 A few word description of what the bug is related to.
+Eg:
+- Documentation
+- Home Page
+- Styling
-Eg: Documentation, Home Page, Styling, Loading Speed, Etc.
+- Loading Speed, Etc.

 **Bug Description**
 A clear and concise description of what the bug is.